Shrewsbury: Council of Wales and the Marches

-In 1551, there was a notable outbreak of sweating sickness in the town, which Dr John Caius was in the town to attend to at the command of the council.
+In 1551, there was a notable outbreak of sweating sickness in the town.
+Dr John Caius visited the town to attend to this at the command of the council.
 The following year, after his return to London, Caius published A Boke or Counseill Against the Disease Commonly Called the Sweate, or Sweatyng Sicknesse.
-The president of the council was the dedicatee of the book and the dedicatory epistle explains his appointment.
+The president of the council was the dedicatee of the book, and the dedicatory epistle explains his appointment.
 This text became the main source of knowledge of this disease, now understood to be influenza.

-In 1581, Sir Henry Sidney, celebrated the feast of St George, on 23 April, in this town, with great splendour: a solemn procession went from the Council House to St Chad’s Church, the choir of which was fitted up in imitation of St George's Chapel, Windsor Castle with the stalls decorated with the arms of the Knights of the Garter; on the conclusion of divine service Sir Henry devoted the afternoon to feasting the burgesses.
+In 1581, Sir Henry Sidney celebrated the feast of St George, on 23 April, in this town, with great splendour: a solemn procession went from the Council House to St Chad’s Church, whose choir was fitted up in imitation of St George's Chapel, Windsor Castle, with the stalls decorated with the arms of the Knights of the Garter; on the conclusion of divine service Sir Henry devoted the afternoon to feasting the burgesses.

 Early Modern

 Shrewsbury thrived throughout the 16th and 17th centuries, a period when the town was at the height of its commercial importance.
 This success was largely due to the town's location, which allowed it to control the Welsh wool trade, a major industry at the time, with the rest of Britain and Europe, with the River Severn and Watling Street acting as trading routes.
 This trade was dominated by the Shrewsbury Drapers Company for many years.
-As a result, a number of grand edifices, including the Ireland's Mansion (built 1575) and Draper's Hall (1658), were constructed.
+As a result, a number of grand edifices, including the Ireland's Mansion (built 1575) and Draper's Hall (1560), were constructed.

 It was in this period that Edward VI gave permission for the foundation of a free school, which was later to become Shrewsbury School.
 Later, William Camden, in his Britannia (begun 1577), remarked of the town that "Shrewsbury is inhabited both by Welsh and English, who speak each other's language; and among other things greatly to their praise is the grammar school founded by them, the best filled in all England, whose flourishing state is owing to provision made by its head master, the excellent and worthy Thomas Ashton", the school's first head master.